keithbuhler/keithbuhler.github.io/index.md

 I founded a parochial school at an Orthodox Church in CA.

 Classical education changed my life.
-My mentors introduced me classical education in college after dropping out high school.
+My mentors introduced me classical education in college after dropping out of high school.

 I've been teaching since 2007 and in leadership since 2020.
+Now I'm coaching, consulting, and fundraising for Christian schools (especially Orthodox home schools, private schools.)

+---

 I'm an Alcuin Fellow at SCL and a regular speaker/podcaster.